 Tagine is a food culture of the Moroccan and Algerian countries.
 Tagine is a shallow earthen pot which has a tall lid and food cooked in tagine tastes amazing.
 Dishes made of tagine are usually slow cooked mostly on fire or grill, these days the tagine is cooked in oven too.

-Chickpea and date is cooked in tagine clay pot on slow cooking method along with Moroccan spices.
+Chickpea tagine with dates is cooked in tagine clay pot on slow cooking method along with Moroccan spices like cumin, cinnamon and paprika.
+The sweetness from dates makes this Moroccan dish a unique and delicious side dish.
 Moroccan spices are subtle, it goes easy on your palate with perfect blend of sweet, spice and salt and make you want to for the next bite.
-Try this chickpea and date tagine.
+Try this chickpea tagine with dates.

 - Soak chickpeas over night in enough water.
 Next morning pressure cook.
 Keep aside.